 When was the last time you thought about your smoke, fire, and carbon monoxide detectors?
 Unfortunately, most of us really do not think about these life-saving devices much at all, and that is a huge problem.
-Very often, alarms are installed and then forgotten, while residents mistakenly believe they are in working order.
+Very often, fire alarm systems are installed and then forgotten, while residents mistakenly believe they are in working order.

 We’d like to encourage our New Orleans community to make fire alarm systems a priority in 2023.
 Properly installed, maintained, and monitored fire alarm systems save lives.
 According to the US National Fire Protection Agency (NFPA), almost three in five home fire deaths happened in homes without a working smoke alarm.
 40% were in homes with no smoke alarms at all, while a further 17% were in houses where the smoke alarms weren’t working.